Skip to main content

 };

-• Request structuring: A factory allows you to organize all API requests in one place, making your code more readable and maintainable.
+• Structured requests: A factory allows you to organise all API requests in one place, making your code more readable and maintainable.

 • Convenient access to queries and keys: The factory provides convenient methods for accessing different types of queries and their keys.

-• Query Refetching Ability: The factory allows easy refetching without the need to change query keys in different parts of the application.
+• Easy refetching: The factory makes it easy to refetch without needing to change query keys in different parts of the application.

 Pagination